klauern/blog/content/2015/thoughts_on_go.md

 I don't think it's necessary to rehash the arguments against the language.
 Plenty of people more experienced and knowledgable with Go have already done that.
-Let me link to a few articles that I was somewhat intrigued by.
-In most of these, I found myself nodding in agreement on their results and experiences:
+Let me link to a few articles that piqued my interest.
+In most of these, I found myself nodding in agreement on their conclusions and experiences:

 * [Why Go is a Poorly Designed Language (Reddit commentary)][poor]
 * [Four Days of Go][4-days]